liferay/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay-dxp/02-using-the-patching-tool/01-installing-patches.markdown

     patching-tool install

-To make sure the all changed OSGi bundles replace the existing ones, it is recommended to delete the `osgi/state` folder from the [Liferay Home folder](/discover/deployment/-/knowledge_base/7-1/installing-product#liferay-home).
+To make sure the all changed OSGi bundles replace the existing ones, delete the `osgi/state` folder from the
+[Liferay Home folder](/discover/deployment/-/knowledge_base/7-1/installing-product#liferay-home).

 +$$$

-**Important**: The `osgi/state` folder should ONLY be deleted when working in a development environment or when applying a fix pack or hot fix.
+**Note**: The `osgi/state` folder contains OSGi bundle state information.
+If an OSGi bundle's changes in a hot fix or fix pack are internal only, they are invisible to the OSGi framework, that OSGi bundle stays installed, and its state information stays unchanged.
+Hot fixes, for example, may contain in-place changes that do not use the API.
+The framework cannot detect such changes.
+A fix pack's changes may also be transparent to the framework.
+For these reasons, deleting the `osgi/state` folder after applying fix packs and hot fixes is recommended.

 $$$

 +$$$

-**Note**: The `osgi/state` folder in the contains OSGi bundle state information.
-If an OSGi bundle's changes in a hot fix or fix pack are internal only and are, therefore, invisible to the OSGi framework, that OSGi bundle stays installed and its state information stays unchanged.
-Hot fixes, for example, may contain in-place changes that do not use the API---the framework cannot detect such changes.
-A fix pack's changes may also be transparent to the framework.
-For these reasons, deleting the `osgi/state` folder after applying fix packs and hot fixes is recommended.
+**Important**: The `osgi/state` folder should ONLY be deleted when working in a development environment or when applying a fix pack or hot fix.

 $$$